johnzastrow/johnzastrow.github.io/_posts/2011-03-31-mysql-functions.md

 \[cce\_sql\]

-SELECT substrCount(‘/this/is/a/path’, ‘/’) `count`;
+SELECT substrCount('/this/is/a/path', '/') `count`;

 \[/cce\_sql\]

 `count` would return 4 in this case.
-Can be used in such cases where you might want to find the “depth” of a path, or for many other uses.
+Can be used in such cases where you might want to find the "depth" of a path, or for many other uses.

-It’s pretty easy to create your own string functions for many examples listed here
+It's pretty easy to create your own string functions for many examples listed here

 \[cce\_sql\]
 \## Count substrings

 CREATE FUNCTION substrCount(x varchar(255), delim varchar(12)) returns int
-return (length(x)-length(REPLACE(x, delim, ”)))/length(delim);
+return (length(x)-length(REPLACE(x, delim, ")))/length(delim);

-SELECT substrCount(‘/this/is/a/path’, ‘/’) as count;
+SELECT substrCount('/this/is/a/path', '/') as count;

 \[/cce\_sql\]